rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 prevents them from being changed.
 The rules for automatic coercions among arithmetic types have been augmented to handle the richer set of types.

-## 2.1 - Variable Names
+## 2.1 - Variable Names {#sec-2-1}

 Although we didn't say so in Chapter 1, there are some restrictions on the names of variables and symbolic constants.
-Names are rnade up of letters and digits; the first character must be a letter.
+Names are made up of letters and digits; the first character must be a letter.
 The underscore `"_"` counts as a letter; it is sometimes useful for improving the readability of long variable names.
 Don't begin variable names with underscore, however, since library routines